 Kim is excited to be heading up the office in the Upper Valley!
 The talent, dedication, expertise, products and services that came with ReVision are outstanding and a great bonus for Energy Emporium customers.

 Kim makes an effort to feel the sun on her smiling face every day, to be grateful for the natural energy and beautiful environment, and to preserve a positive attitude throughout this climate crisis.

 Kim Quirk's Energy System

-Kim and her partner, Dick, live above the new ReVision offices, which is a zero energy building, converted from an 1850’s historic shell.
+Kim and her husband, Dick, live above the new ReVision offices, which is a zero energy building, converted from an 1850’s historic shell.
 They have a 4000 gallon seasonal water storage tank, heated by 4 evacuated tube solar collectors.
 That provides most of the heat and all of the hot water they use all year.
 There is a Stiebel Eltron electric on-demand water heater to boost the heating temperature when the storage tank gets too cool.
 A 10kW solar array on the roof net metered to the utility produces all the electricity, hot water and boosted heat needed in the course of the year.
 Most of the modules are connected to a Pika Energy Inverter with a Harbor Smart battery backup.
 8 modules have their own Enphase microinverters.